 Occupational Therapist

-Our clients, partners and associates are fully supported by a skilled team of office staff, Brian, Lisa and Jill, ensuring a high-quality service in line with OT Service values.
+Our clients, partners and associates are fully supported by a skilled team of staff, ensuring a high-quality service in line with OT Service values.

 Brian Trotter

-As personal and professional circumstances changed Brian moved into an 14 year healthcare career, firstly with the ambulance service and latterly in an NHS Acute Occupational Therapy service as a Technical Instructor.
-He is now our full-time Practice Manager and brings a committed and creative approach to the service we provide.
+As personal and professional circumstances changed Brian moved into an 16 year healthcare career, firstly with the ambulance service and latterly in an NHS Acute Occupational Therapy service as a Technical Instructor.
+In 2019 he accepted the role of Practice Manager with The OT Service and is is now our full-time Operations Manager bringing a committed and creative approach to the service we provide.

 Lisa Herron